Tottenham flop Ndombele joins Lyon on loan

 However, Ndombele's career at Spurs has never got going, though he did register nine goals and nine assists in his 86 appearances in all competitions for the club.

-Lyon have confirmed they will pay a loan fee to Spurs of €1.42m (£1.18m), while there is also an option to buy Ndombele at the end of the loan deal.
+Lyon confirmed it will pay a loan fee to Spurs of €1.42m (£1.18m), while there is also an option to buy Ndombele at the end of the loan.

-The French outfit also announced the signing of attacking midfielder Romain Faivre from Brest earlier on Monday on a four-and-a-half year deal for a fee of around €15m.
+The French outfit also announced the signing of attacking midfielder Romain Faivre from Brest earlier on a four-and-a-half year deal for a fee of around €15m.